 Applications should be submitted to Gwen Warman, women’s studies advisor.
 They may be submitted electronically as a single PDF to firstname.lastname@example.org.

 If you have questions about the honors program, your application, the program’s structure, possible honors projects or any other topics, you are encouraged to speak with Gwen Warman and with other members of the WGSS faculty.

 Experiential Learning and Professional Development

-The experiential learning and professional development requirement for the major includes 1 credit of WMST 497 Professional Development and 3 to 6 credits of hands-on experience; through either WMST 358 Teaching Assistantship (UTA), WMST 368 Internship, or WMST 378 Research or Creative Works Assistantship (URCA).
+The experiential learning and professional development requirement for the major includes 1 credit of WGSS 497 Professional Development and 3 to 6 credits of hands-on experience; through either WGSS 358 Teaching Assistantship (UTA), WGSS 368 Internship, or WGSS 378 Research or Creative Works Assistantship (URCA).
 Certificate students are also eligible to take these courses, however they are not required to do so and registration priority will be given to majors.

 Every student in the B.A. program has a faculty mentor for their hands-on component and scholarship is an integral part of each assistantship, the work of each assistantship is tailored to the interests of each student and the needs of their position.
 Students are encouraged to complete the hands-on requirement in their Senior year (or last 2 semesters) and to begin discussing their options with the advisor as Juniors.